 Cold air buffets me as I trekked through the rain to my first college course today.

-Something hits me in the back, but I ignore it, figuring it is just a
+Something hits me in the back, but I ignore it, figuring it is just a breeze.

 “What a nerd!”
 I hear Richard Dice voice that out a second later.
 I had hoped to get away from him after secondary school, but his father had somehow gotten him into the same expensive University I’d received a scholarship at, and so I was still being bullied by him.